Kyls Burtland: Music and production

 Burtland formed a production duo, Heavenly Antennas, with Josh Wermut.
 During May–June 2013 they provided the score for Lighting of the Sails as part of the Vivid Sydney Festival.
 Burtland co-wrote "Misery" with Larissa Rate, who provided vocals for the electro-pop track, which was issued to promote the festival.

-Kyls is also a content creator and early career TV producer, and was one of Screen Producers Australia (SPA's) Ones to Watch in 2014.
+Burtland is also a content creator and early career TV producer, and was one of Screen Producers Australia (SPA's) Ones to Watch in 2014.